Fatema197/laravel_assessment/README.md

 # Laravel Assignment
-#### This project is the assessment for the Full Stack position at ASTUDIO.
+#### This project is the assessment for the full stack developer assessment at ASTUDIO.
 #### This documentation provides the steps required to set up and run the Laravel project for the assessment.

 * **Author**: Fatema Alabdalla